microsoft/AzureMonitorAddonForSplunk/README.md

 If you have encountered difficulties with the add-on, the first thing to do is ensure that all Python and Nodejs dependencies are installed correctly according to the installation instructions in the wiki.

+The Activity Log and Diagnostic Log data inputs use AMQP to connect to event hub over TLS using ports 5671 / 5672 as described in the [AMQP 1.0 Service Bus and Event Hubs protocol guide](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-amqp-protocol-guide).
+So, if you are having connection/authentication issues, check that these ports are open on your Splunk instance.

+The Azure Monitor Metrics data input uses HTTPS to call into the Azure Monitor Metric API.
+As such, outbound traffic over port 443 needs to be enabled on the server.

 If that doesn't help, the next thing to do is switch logging for ExecProcessor to Debug (Settings / Server Settings / Server Logging in Splunk Web) and recycle the add-on (disable/enable).
 Then search for 'azure_monitor' ERROR and DEBUG messages.
 There will be a lot of DEBUG messages.
 If you don't see anything helpful, open an issue in the repo.

 # Contributing